 Rich Ross resigns as Disney Studios chief

-A producer was explaining to me the other day what it feels like to make a movie at Disney.
+was explaining to me the other day what it feels like to make a movie at Disney.
 “I feel like an alien,” he said.
 “No one is left at a management level who is grounded in the movie business.”

 He’s not alone in his feelings.
 The abrupt departure of Rich Ross on Friday brought down the curtain on one of the most ill-starred regimes in recent Hollywood history.
 It also raised a discomfiting question about the attitude of Robert Iger: Can a CEO who basically distrusts the movie business find a productive way to guide his company through its minefields?